Anyone can be a vibrant woman if she chooses to be.

 - Look closely at your belief systems and consider where they came from and if they feel right for you today.
 Be fearless in confronting them and changing them if they don’t feel good.

 - Pay attention to discrepancies between your actions and your beliefs.
 If you catch yourself being judgmental of others or making disparaging comments that are racist, ageist, sexist, or classist, ask yourself why and examine the belief system that those actions may have stemmed from.
-Sometimes we say and do things that were ingrained in us during our childhood even when, in fact, they are inconsistent with who we really and what we believe in today.
+Sometimes we say and do things that were ingrained in us during our childhood even when, in fact, they are inconsistent with who we really are and what we believe in today.
 If you embrace what is true for you today, and act accordingly, you can better show up vibrantly and with authenticity.

 An inside job, becoming a vibrant woman is as simple as transforming your self-image.